xyzlancehe/rdp_relative_mouse/readme-en.md

     This scheme will generate some automatic operations, which may differ from the intuition of local operations, but if the parameters are configured properly, it is relatively stable.

   Neither solution is perfect.
-In addition, they all have some parameters that can be configured in 'config. ini' to determine the movement speed at the boundary.
+In addition, they all have some parameters that can be configured in `config.ini` to determine the movement speed at the boundary.
 You can experience both options and adjust the speed parameters according to the actual situation to find the most suitable solution.

 The configurable parameters are as follows: